alibaba/ChatLearn/README.md

 ![ChatLearn 66B 175B](docs/images/gpt-perf-66-175.png)

+Note: The current performance benchmark is based on the GPT series models.

 # Roadmap
 ChatLearn will support the following features in the future:
 - [ ] Support for more models
+- [ ] Support for efficient inference engines such as vLLM
 - [ ] Integration with DeepSpeed as a training backend
 - [ ] Automatic parallel strategy optimization
-- [ ] Support for efficient inference engines like vLLM
 - [ ] Support for more RL algorithms

 <br><br>